maangulo12/starter-kit/README.md

-# Getting Started: Tutorial
+# Getting Started: Starter Kit

-This is a stating point for a Flask + Angular 2 application.
+This is a concise skeleton for getting started with Flask and Angular 2.